Edge Importance in Complex Networks: Network modifications based on the gradient

 In the first step of the Procedure 1, one considers the matrix $L_f(\A^T,ee^T)|_{\mathcal{A}}$, whereas in the first step of the second procedure one considers the projected matrix $L_f(\A^T,ee^T)|_{\mathcal{L}}$ with ${\mathcal{L}}$ the cone of all nonnegative matrices in $\R^{n\times n}$ with the same sparsity structure as $\mathbf{L}$.
 It follows that $\mathbf{L}=\A|_{\mathcal{L}}$.

 In computations, we order the entries of ${\mathcal{E}}_{L_{f}}$ from smallest to largest and set the weights $w_{ij}$ (or $w_{ij}=w_{ji}$ if the graph is undirected) associated with the first few of the ordered edge importances to zero.
 Some post-processing may be necessary if the reduced graph $\widetilde{\mathcal G}$ obtained by removing the edges associated with the weights that are set to zero is required to be connected.
-A graph is said to be \emph{connected} if for every pair of vertices $v_i$ and $v_j$, there is a path from vertex $v_i$ to vertex $v_j$ and from vertex $v_j$ to vertex $v_i$.
-Directed graphs with this property are sometimes referred to as \emph{strongly connected}.
-A directed graph is said to be \emph{weakly connected} if the undirected graph that is obtained by replacing all directed edges by undirected ones is connected.
-The graph $\widetilde{\mathcal G}$ is strongly connected if and only if the adjacency matrix associated with the graph is irreducible.
-This provides a computational approach to determine whether a graph is strongly connected.
-Further, an undirected graph is connected if the second smallest eigenvalue of the associated graph Laplacian is positive; see e.g., \cite{Es,Ne}.